The HACCP system - When should a HACCP system be reviewed?

 The CCP ensures that cooked beef patties, including other raw meats, are free of microbiological pathogens and safe for consumption.

-Read more about whether to choose a HACCP Decision tree or a risk assessment matrix for the safety of food in your operations.
+Read more about whether to choose a HACCP Decision tree or a risk assessment matrix for your operation's food safety.

 HACCP plan template (Highlighted: Critical Limits)